SamuelFisher/torrentcore/README.md

 TorrentCore is designed to be easy to use, while supporting more advanced features if required.

-There are no stable releases yet, but you can use the unstable NuGet feed from AppVeyor.
+There are no stable releases yet, but you can use the unstable **NuGet feed from AppVeyor**.
 For more information, see
 [getting started](https://torrentcore.org/getting-started/).

 ```csharp